 There are several simple ways to get rid of the moss in your lawn—but prevention is the best medicine.

-Moss can slowly creep over your lawn, making what was once green and lush unsightly and less than ideal.
-While moss isn’t actually detrimental to your grass, most people don’t want it overtaking their yard.
-Getting rid of it is easy but takes several steps, and discovering just why it finds your lawn so hospitable is key.
+While moss isn’t actually detrimental to your grass, some homeowners may not want moss to overtake their yard.
+Getting rid of moss is relatively simple, but takes several steps—and discovering just why it finds your lawn so hospitable is key.

 What is Moss?

-Before you get started, it’s important that you know moss isn’t like other weeds—so traditional weed killers won’t be effective against it.
-This pesky, prehistoric plant doesn’t have true roots and isn’t actually detrimental to your grass.
+Moss is a flowerless, ancient plant that often grows in dense clumps or mats.
+It doesn’t have true roots and it isn’t actually detrimental to your grass.
 In fact, some people incorporate moss into their lawns on purpose.

-But moss does indicate that your lawn is struggling.
+However, the presence of moss could indicate that your lawn is struggling.
 Common causes for lawn moss include issues like excessive shade or soil problems—it can be compacted, have low soil pH, or poor drainage.
 While grasses suffer in these conditions, moss thrives.
-So even though moss won’t kill your grass, the conditions that led to it can.
+So even though moss won’t kill your grass, the conditions that support its growth can.

 Getting Rid of Moss in Your Lawn Naturally